valdiz777/dvcastlayer/README.md

 # dvcastlayer
-Simulation of DV-Cast VANET in omnet++ using SUMO and TRACI.
+Simulation of an advanced DV-Cast VANET in omnet++ using SUMO and TRACI.
+The advancement is in the primarily in using dynamic programming for broadcast supression as well as the use of trignometric calculus for neighborhood table construction.

 ## Dependencies
 [Sumo 0.25](https://sourceforge.net/projects/sumo/?source=directory)